Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Data application

-Figure~\ref{occur_map} provides a map of the median estimated $p_0(s,t)$ for a fixed time $t$; for brevity, we consider here only the month July of 2007, as this month was the most devastating in terms of burnt area across the entire U.S., but maps for other selected months are provided in Figure~\ref{occur_map_sup}.
-The maps of predicted probabilities match well with the observed wildfires, suggesting that the model fits well to the data.
-We observe large values of $p_0(s,t)$ across the entirety of the spatial domain, but particularly in the north-east, south-east, and western regions.
-Figure~\ref{occur_map} further presents maps of uncertainty for estimates of wildfire occurrence probabilities, which we quantify using the inter-quartile range of $p_0(s,t)$ across bootstrap samples.
-As expected, we find that the grid-cells that produce the largest uncertainty are often those adjacent to regions that have experienced wildfires.
+{Figure~\ref{fig:maps} provides maps of the median estimated $p_0(s,t)$, $q_\alpha(s,t)$, and $s_\beta(s,t)$, for a fixed time $t$; for brevity, we consider here only the month July, 2007, as this month was the most devastating in terms of burnt area across the entire U.S. Uncertainty estimates for Figure~\ref{fig:maps} are provided in Figure~\ref{spread_map_IQR}, and similar maps for other selected months are provided in Figures~\ref{occur_map_sup} and \ref{spread_map_sup} of the Supplementary Material \citep{papersup}.
+The maps of predicted probabilities match well with the observed wildfires (see Figure~\ref{fig:maps}), suggesting that this component of the local PINN model fits well to the data.
+We observe relatively large values of $p_0(s,t)$ across the entirety of the spatial domain, but particularly in the north-east, south-east, and western regions.
+We generally observe that the magnitude and variability of wildfire spread are intrinsically linked; areas of large $q_\alpha$ typically occur with large $s_\beta$.
+For July 2007, large values of $q_\alpha$ tend to occur in the western areas of the U.S., particular Idaho and Oregon, whilst large values of $s_\beta$ occur over a larger region that stretches into the centre of the domain.}

-To quantify temporal changes in $p_0(s,t)$, we present maps of the median site-wise differences in the estimates of $p_0(s,t)$ for the first and last years, stratified by month; three months are presented in Figure~\ref{occur_diff_map} with others in Figure~\ref{occur_diff_map_sup}.
-We generally observe that $p_0(s,t)$ increases during 1993--2015 for all months and for the vast majority of locations, suggesting that climate change may be exasperating the frequency of wildfires.
-Areas of particular concern include the north-western regions of the U.S. and Texas, which show large increases in $p_0(s,t)$ in the summer months (June-August) and the north-east, which shows increases in $p_0(s,t)$ in the colder months (March-May).
-Interestingly, parts of the eastern U.S. show a decrease $p_0(s,t)$ in some months, most obviously July, and the high-risk state of California does not show the significant increases observed elsewhere.